winitzki/scall/tutorial/programming_dhall.md

 A "fatal" import failure means that the external resource was available but gave a Dhall expression that failed to parse, to typecheck, to validate the given semantic hash, or violated some import restrictions (e.g., a circular import).

 The operator for alternative imports (`?`) is designed for situations where the same Dhall resource might be stored in different files or at different URLs, some of which might be temporarily unavailable.
-If all alternatives fail to read, the import fails (and the entire Dhall program fails to type-check).
+If all alternatives fail to read, the import will fail (and the entire Dhall program will fail to type-check).

 Other than providing import alternatives, Dhall does not support any possibility of reacting to an import failure in a custom way.
 The intention is to prevent Dhall programs from depending on side effects due to timing issues or network availability.
 Dhall programs are intended to be pure and referentially transparent values even in the presence of imports.

-The special keyword `missing` denotes an external resource that will _never_ be available.
+The special keyword `missing` denotes an external resource that is _never_   available.
-It works as a neutral element of the `?` operation: `x ? missing` is the same as `x`.
+It works as a neutral element of the `?` operation: `x ? missing` and `missing ? x` are  the same as `x`.

-The `missing` keyword is sometimes used as a trick to speed up import loading for frozen imports.
+The `missing` keyword can be used as a trick to speed up import loading for frozen imports.
-To achieve that, annotate a `missing` import with an SHA256 hash value and provide an alternative:
+To achieve that, annotate a `missing` import with an SHA256 hash value and provide an alternative import:
 ```dhall
 let Natural/lessThan
   = missing sha256:3381b66749290769badf8855d8a3f4af62e8de52d1364d838a9d1e20c94fa70c